-Academic contracts (one- and two-year temporary Missouri certification) are available at Missouri Western State College.
+Academic contracts (one- and two-year temporary Missouri certification) and alternative certification approved by the Missouri Department of Elementary and Secondary Education are available at Missouri Western State College.
 Interested persons should contact the chairperson of the Department of Education.